burak1607/databaseturk/snmpx/README.md

 # SNMPX - SNMP Trap Listener with Slack Integration
+MySQL Enterprise Monitoring (MEM) only supported SNMP and email for event notifications.
+To fulfill the need for sending event notifications to Slack, the SNMPX application was developed.
+It processes SNMP traps and seamlessly forwards them to designated Slack channels.
 SNMPX is a lightweight and highly configurable SNMP trap listener that forwards SNMP traps to Slack channels.
 Designed to monitor SNMP traps in real-time, SNMPX supports SNMPv1 and SNMPv2c protocols, and processes severity levels such as critical, warning, info, and more.

 ## Features
 ### SNMP Trap Listener: